Temiogundeji/t-commerce/README.md

 # T Commerce

-This is a project to master fullstack development and some important core concepts such as:
+This is a project to master some important we development core concepts such as:

 - Login
 - Sign up